2001 NIRSA National Soccer Championship: Women's open

 In the finals, inaugural champions and reigning championship runners-up, Ohio State, would take on finals debutants Colorado's "Black" team, also known as their B-team, in a rematch of their group stage opener.
 In the opener, Colorado would defeat Ohio State 2–1 but despite this, Ohio State would win the group after they beat Texas Tech 5–0 and Florida 2–0 while Colorado would beat Florida 2–0 but would lose to Texas Tech 0–1.

-In the quarterfinals, Colorado "Black" would take on their in-state rival, Colorado State's, "Green" team, also known as their B-team, which Colorado would win 4–1 while Ohio State would defeat Kansas, in a rematch of the inaugural inaugural 1995 open title game, 2–0.
+In the quarterfinals, Colorado "Black" would take on their in-state rival, Colorado State's, "Green" team, also known as their B-team, which Colorado would win 4–1 while Ohio State would defeat Kansas, in a rematch of the inaugural 1995 open title game, 2–0.
 In the semifinals, Colorado would defeat reigning open champions, Virginia, 2–0 to advance to their first finals while Ohio State would defeat Princeton 1–0 to reach their second finals.
 In the finals, the game would be tied 1–1 after regulation, but Colorado "Black" would score a golden goal in overtime to defeat Ohio State and claim their first open title.
 Colorado sophomore Jessie Chrismer of the "Black" team would go on to be named division MVP.
 Following this tournament, Chrismer would walk on to Colorado's varsity team where she would appear in 5 matches and would record a single assist which was against Oklahoma on October 25, 2002, to Kristina Lamberty in what would end up being the game winner.